CalvinG-Analytics/Projects-Portfolio/ClassProjects/BayesianBandwidth/README.md

 ## 📑 Methods

 My main objective is estimating the distribution of **PPG** of each team in each season for a given timeframe.
 Traditional parametric methods for the estimation requires making assumptions on the shape of the distribution, which may not hold in practice.
-For example, assuming a normal distribution would not hold when examining the first 2 NBA decades `1946 - 1965` (**Figure 1**), as the distribution is clearly bimodal.
+For example, assuming a Gaussian distribution would not hold when examining the first 2 NBA decades `1946 - 1965` (**Figure 1**), as the distribution is clearly bimodal.

 **Figure 1.** Histogram of **PPG** from 1946 - 1965. [^1]